MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/bindable-object-extensions.md

 ### BindTapGesture

-The following example demonstrates how to create a `ClickGestureRecognizer` that requires `2` taps to activate, attach it to a `Label` and bind it to an `ICommand` in our ViewModel:
+The following example demonstrates how to create a `ClickGestureRecognizer` that requires `2` taps to activate, attach it to a `Label` and bind it to an `ICommand` property called _TapCommand_ in our ViewModel:

 ```cs
 new Label()